• Skip to primary navigation

 • Smoke the turkey at 225 degrees for 2 hours.

-• Adjust the temperature up to 350 degrees and cook the turkey until the internal temperature hits 160 degrees.
+• After the two hours, adjust the temperature up to 350 degrees and cook the turkey until the internal temperature hits 160 degrees.

 • Let the turkey rest for 15 minutes before slicing - this allows adequate time for the turkey to rise in temp to a safe eating temperature of 165 degrees.